Ariel

 Mr. Bentolila worked as an Artificial Intelligence Research Scientist

-at a Fremont based, pre-IPO startup corporation in the interactive TV,
+at a Fremont based, pre-IPO start-up corporation in the interactive

-targeted advertising space.
-He was the sole inventor in two key patents
+TV, targeted advertising space.
+He was the sole inventor in two key

-learning, data mining, intelligent agents, and user preference modeling.
+machine learning, data mining, intelligent agents, and user preference

-He was co-inventor in over five pending patents (including Pub.
-App.
+modeling.
+He was co-inventor in over five pending patents (including

-software, and metadata headers.
-Integral with his scientific duties
+methods, software, and metadata headers.
+Integral with his scientific

 patent applications, and contributing to outside council in IP acquisition/infringement